shiva-kumar-biru/FraUAS_Optimization-of-classifiers-for-person-detection_in_work_environment/README.md

 ## Project Overview

-This project aims to optimize machine learning classifiers for detecting the presence of a person in an office environment using ultrasonic data collected via a Red Pitaya device.
-The project includes data conversion, signal processing, model training, and scenario-based model evaluation, all integrated with a user-friendly Graphical User Interface (GUI).
+Efficiently detecting the presence of individuals in an office environment is crucial for optimizing energy consumption, ensuring safety, and enabling smart workplace applications.
+This project utilizes ultrasonic data collected via a Red Pitaya device to develop machine learning classifiers capable of reliably detecting occupancy.

+To achieve this, the project integrates advanced data processing, robust machine learning models, and seamless deployment strategies.
+The solution is scalable and automated, making it suitable for real-world implementation in dynamic office settings.

 ## Project Structure